nvbvjason/CC/README.md

 # CC

-Generates x86_64 for Linux from C files.
+Generates x86_64 for Linux from C files and links them with GCC.

 ## Quick start guide